 #> [65] middling long middling middling middling middling middling middling

-#> [73] middling middling middling long long long middling middling
+#> [73] middling middling long long long long middling middling

 #> [81] middling middling middling middling middling middling long middling